BalytskyiJaroslaw/RAPID-Net/README.md

 ![PoseBusters Top-130 Novel Structures](https://github.com/BalytskyiJaroslaw/RAPID-Net/blob/main/Most_New_PoseBusters_Blind_Docking_Results.png)

+For comparison, we also evaluated the docking performance of P2Rank + AutoDock Vina, and got different results than those reported by PoseBench.
+P2Rank + AutoDock Vina* corresponds to our evaluation, P2Rank + AutoDock Vina** corresponds to the evaluation performed by PoseBench.

+RAPID-Net is most advantageous for large proteins, for example, 8F4J, where P2Rank predicts 177 pockets, but RAPID-Net successfully docks with fewer runs.

+But in the future, we will need to update the pocket segmentation subroutine.
+Some of ``Minority-reported'' pockets are too large and effectively useless.

 ## Performance on the Full PoseBusters Benchmark

 Across the **entire PoseBusters dataset**, **RAPID-Net–guided AutoDock Vina** achieves a **Top-1 pose accuracy of 54.9%**, in comparison to **DiffBind-FR**, which reaches **49.1%**.